e-breuninger/terraform-provider-netbox/README.md

 ```

 If you notice a failed test, it might be due to a stale netbox data volume.
 Before concluding there is a problem,
-refresh the docker containers by running `docker-compose down --volumes` in the `docker` directory.
+refresh the docker containers by running `docker compose down --volumes` in the `docker` directory.
 Then run the tests again.

 If you get `too many open files` errors when running the acceptance test suite locally on Linux, your user limit for open file descriptors might be too low.
 You can increase that limit with `ulimit -n 2048`.